 POLICY PH SA5 Developments which would result in the reduction of the available educational facilities will not be encouraged unless provisions can be made elsewhere at a suitable location to offset any loss which would result from such development.
 POLICY PH SA6 Institutional uses such as schools and places of religious instruction may be allowed on the lots zoned for office or commercial on the land use proposal map.

-POLICY PH SA7

-Building heights for new schools should not exceed (one) 1 storey for basic schools and three (3) storeys for primary and high schools and should be in accordance with the building and design guidelines of the Ministry of Education.

-POLICY PH SA8
+POLICY PH SA7 Building heights for new schools should not exceed (one) 1 storey for basic schools and three (3) storeys for primary and high schools and should be in accordance with the building and design guidelines of the Ministry of Education.
+POLICY PH SA8 Development of new places of worship or religious

-Development of new places of worship or religious instruction shall be considered on their own merit and should not negatively affect the amenity of the area.
+DELICY PH SA8 Development of new places of worship or religious instruction shall be considered on their own merit and should not negatively affect the amenity of the area.